 The World Health Organization recommends 2,100 calories of food per day.
 This is how much an average person doing light activity would require.

-Personally, I think that the 2,100 figure is a bit high.
-During disasters where you hunker down at home, you are probably going to be sitting around a lot.
+I think that the 2,100 figure is a bit high.
+During disasters where you hunker down at home, you will probably be sitting around a lot.
 When you aren’t active, you don’t need a lot of calories.

-However, it is possible that the disaster will wipe out your heating.
+However, the disaster may wipe out your heating.
 You’d then need a lot of calories to keep yourself warm.

-Likewise, food can be a great comfort during emergency situations.
-Even if you aren’t actually needing food, preparing a meal and snacking can keep the family calm.
+Likewise, food can be a great comfort during emergencies.
+Even if you aren’t needing food, preparing a meal and snacking can keep the family calm.